What is Hunger?

 Nigeria ranked

-countries in terms of hunger (2021
+countries in terms of hunger (2024 Global Hunger Index)

 An estimated